 Using banana in a hair mask can help condition your hair and scalp and improve your hair’s elasticity.
 This means your strands benefit from some extra moisture, and can withstand damage due to styling and other environmental factors.

 Coconut milk is one of the best ingredients to deep condition your hair naturally.
-It has fantastic moisturising properties, and provides a cooling sensation all over your head.
+It has fantastic moisturizing properties, and provides a cooling sensation all over your head.
 If you suffer with dry, irritated skin, you can use this regularly to soothe and repair your scalp.

 Coconut milk can also help reduce dandruff, as it has natural antifungal properties which can fight Malassezia, one of the leading causes of shedding skin cells on your scalp.